andrewgormley/educenter-hugo/exampleSite/content/english/news/welcome.md

 We are pleased to announce that the registration for our first competition is now live!

 After taking into consideration the community size and recent competitions, we are providing a competition which we feel is right for the Call of Duty 1 community.
 Our first competition will include all stock Call of Duty 1 maps; please note that german town will not be included in the map pool for this competition.

+If you wish to register your team for the upcoming competition, then visit our tournament page at: [https://www.vcod.gg/tournaments/vcod-ro-cup-1/](https://www.vcod.gg/tournaments/vcod-ro-cup-1/ "https://www.vcod.gg/tournaments/vcod-ro-cup-1/").
+Please only sign up if you are able and willing to complete all of your matches.